aptera/falco/readme.md

 ## Use

 ### Everybody in the session
-Navigate to your project directory in a terminal.
+1. Navigate to your project directory in a terminal.
+1. If you're not working on `master`, checkout the branch you'll be using.

 ### First driver
-1. If you're not working on `master`, checkout the branch you'll be using.
 1. Begin the session with `falco start`.
-(This will create a `mobbing` branch off the working branch, to hold work-in-progress commits during the session.)
+(This will create a `<working-branch>-mobbing` branch off the working branch, to hold work-in-progress commits during the session.)
 1. When it's time to switch to the next driver, `falco pass`.
-(This will make a "wip" commit and push it to the `mobbing` branch.)
+(This will make a "wip" commit and push it to the `<working-branch>-mobbing` branch.)

 ### Nth driver
 1. Begin your turn with `falco drive`.
-(This will checkout the `mobbing` branch and pull down the latest wip commit(s).)
+(This will checkout the `<working-branch>-mobbing` branch and pull down the latest wip commit(s).)
 1. When it's time to switch to the next driver, `falco pass`.

 ### Baby driver